HDTran/huys-fighting-game-notes/content/Street Fighter 6/Ranked Matches/Matchups.md

 ## AKI
-- TODO: AKI has no OD reversal
+- TODO: AKI has no OD reversal, will likely Drive Reversal/super more
+- TODO: OD slide is beaten by throw
 - TODO
 ## Akuma
+- TODO: reeling from Adamant Flame
+- TODO: air fireball disappearing with AA
 - TODO
 ## Blanka
 - TODO: air ball